 It's also important to me to be in charge of how my assets will be distributed after I'm gone.
 Making a will is essential so that there's no dispute after my death and that everything I own will be distributed according to my wishes.
 Once you make an appointment with a lawyer, list down all your assets and liabilities, the beneficiaries of your assets as well as the executors you'd like to appoint to carry out your will.
 Once it's done, keep this legal document in a safe place and let your family members know that you've made a will.

 My parents have given me so much in life, and now it’s my turn to make sure they’re well taken care of.
 On top of giving them a monthly allowance to cover any necessary expenses, I’ve also ensured that my parents are adequately covered with insurance.
 Besides my peace of mind, it also provides them with the assurance in the event of senior diseases or health conditions related to old age that they do not need to worry about finances.

 Many of my girlfriends have parents who are not adequately covered.
 As our parents are older, it is more difficult to find an insurance plan that covers their needs.
 Income’s Silver Protect is one option to consider.

 I see being in my 40s a great time of my life, where I am financially secure, know what I want in life and have the maturity to plan for my future too.
 The old and cliché quote that frequently comes up, “If you fail to plan, you plan to fail” has never been more true.

-Find a plan that can help you achieve your financial goals with our digital advisor, askSage, or chat instantly with an advisor today.
+Find a plan that can help you achieve your financial goals by speaking to an advisor today.

 This article is meant purely for informational purposes and should not be relied upon as financial advice.
 The precise terms, conditions and exclusions of any Income products mentioned are specified in their respective policy contracts.
 For customised advice to suit your specific needs, consult an Income insurance advisor.